oguzhanKomcu/Sql_Codes_And_Examples/README.md

 It allows the creation, deletion and editing of some basic properties of tables, which are objects where data is kept.I used these when creating my database
 You can check this page [GitHub Pages](https://github.com/oguzhanKomcu/Sql_Codes_And_Examples/blob/main/DDL(DATADefinitionLanguage).sql)

+## JOİN
+It serves to create a result table by querying two or more tables at the same time.
+We can also use "group by" and "order by" expressions together.
+You can check this page [GitHub Pages](https://github.com/oguzhanKomcu/Sql_Codes_And_Examples/blob/main/Joins.sql)